NHSDigital/rap-community-of-practice/docs/implementing_RAP/how-to-publish-your-code-in-the-open.md

 ### Workflow initial steps

-1. After designing and developing the source code on NHS Digital's internal Gitlab platform, you should ensure at this step that your repository, code and tests are all set and ready for external review, having addressed any security concerns.
+1. **Starting point:** After designing and developing the source code on NHS Digital's internal Gitlab platform, you should ensure at this step that your repository, code and tests are all set and ready for external review, having addressed any security concerns.
 Your project is ready to go through Senior Manager approval for publishing and enter the **Publishing Assurance** phase, once approval is granted.
+Expect that all code should be published unless there's an evidence based case to not publish (e.g. sensitive algorithm).

 2. At the beginning of this phase a **snapshot** of the project's repository is taken (download the zip file of the branch) or a separate GitLab branch is created for the review.
 The purpose of the snapshot is to remove all repository history and previous commits.